nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 The URI for the extended metadata is important, as the extended metadata contains all the information about the images and other media files associated with the NFT, as well as things like a description and whatever custom properties you might need.

+There are many ways to create and distribute Metaplex NFTs, some of which are tailored for a particular use case.
+This guide will focus on "Candy Machines", which are designed to mint NFTs in a random, unpredictable manner upon request, similar to a gumball machine that dispenses a random flavor when given a coin.

+Candy Machines are often used for generative art NFTs and profile pic (PFP) collections, where hundreds or thousands of NFTs may comprise a collection.
+Our example will be smaller in scope, but you can scale up the technique as far as you need.

+Later you'll [use a tool called the Candy Machine CLI](#using-candy-machine-cli) to handle the process of uploading NFT data, creating the token, and minting NFTs.
+First, see the section below to learn how to [prepare your metadata](#preparing-your-metadata) for upload.

 ## Preparing your metadata

+Before you can configure and create a Candy Machine, you'll need to prepare some metadata that describes each NFT in the collection.

 The [Metaplex Token Standard][metaplex-token-standard] defines the standard metadata fields for Metaplex NFTs.
 This includes both the on-chain and off-chain components.